Introduction

 In our example, we have patients with 1 and 2 ICD-10 diagnostic codes

-.
+for E11.
 We would like to create a binary indicator of

 diabetes, so we need to take the current information and transform the

-in the keep_meps
+variable diabetes in the keep_meps dataframe

-into a new variable that only has 0
+into a new variable that only has 0 and 1.

-We can do this by combining the mutate
+We can do this by combining the mutate function with the

-function.
+ifelse function.
 See the code below:

 keep_meps2 <- keep_meps2 %>%